NVIDIA-NeMo/FW-CI-templates/github_repo_template/README.md

 Run:
 `detect-secrets scan --exclude-files 'pyproject\.toml' > ./.github/workflows/config/.secrets.baseline`

-Note in the above `pyproject\.toml` is an example of a file wanted to be ignored.
+Note in the above `pyproject.toml` is an example of a file wanted to be ignored.